sutrolabs/census-docs/datasets/warehouse-datasets/README.md

 Warehouse datasets are the foundation of Census's data activation capabilities.
 They allow you to leverage your existing data warehouse infrastructure to power your business operations by connecting your warehouse data directly to your business applications.

+## Getting Started

+To create a new warehouse dataset:

+1. Navigate to the Datasets section in Census
+2. Click "New Dataset" and select "Basic Dataset"
+3. Choose your connection and enter your SQL query or select a table
+4. Test your dataset to ensure it returns the expected data
+5. Save and use your dataset in syncs

 ## Connecting to Your Data Warehouse

 Census provides multiple ways to define and access data in your warehouse: